nupoork-qa/Playwright-Automation-Framework/README.md

 * **📡 Network Interception:** Intercept network activity to mock API responses and control server conditions.
 * **🛠 Built-in Test Generator:** Record your user interactions to auto-generate Python code (`playwright codegen`).
 * **📸 Visual & Screenshot Testing:** Capture full-page screenshots, element snapshots, and video recordings.

+## 🌟 Advantages of Playwright

+Playwright contributors are highly active, releasing new features monthly.

+* Easy Setup & Configuration:** Installation is fast and straightforward using standard Python package managers.
+* Multi-Browser Support:** Supports the generic **Chromium** family (Chrome, Edge), **WebKit** (Safari), and **Firefox** with a single API.
+* Versatile Testing Types:** Supports Functional, End-to-End (E2E), and API Testing.
+It can also integrate with third-party plugins (like `axe-core`) for **Accessibility Testing**.
+* Parallel Execution:** Supports simultaneous test execution through **Browser Contexts**, allowing you to run tests across multiple browsers at once to scale up testing speed.
+* Multi-Tab & Window Support:** effortlessly handles scenarios that require launching new windows/tabs and returning to the parent window.
+* Robust Reporting:** Comes with built-in reporters (List, Dot, Line, JSON, JUnit, and HTML).
+It also supports third-party integrations like **Allure Report**.
+* Powerful Debugging:** Developer-friendly tools include the Playwright Inspector, VSCode Debugger, Browser Developer Tools, and Trace Viewers.
+* CI/CD Integration:** easy integration with CI pipelines (Jenkins, GitHub Actions, Azure DevOps) and provides Docker images for containerized testing.

+## ⚠️ Limitations

+To maintain transparency regarding the tool selection:
+* **Legacy Support:** There is **no support for IE11**.
+* **Mobile Scope:** Playwright handles mobile *web* emulation excellently, but does **not support Native Mobile Apps**.
+* **Community:** While documentation is excellent, the community is newer compared to Selenium, though it is growing rapidly.

 ## ⚙️ Prerequisites